 - To develop an automatic segmentation algorithm using artificial intelligence

-for real-time intra-operative pelvic vessel segmentation
+for real-time intra-operative vessel segmentation

 Secondary objectives: